 When clicking on the point in the list on the right, the point settings are displayed.
 Here you can specify if a point should be used as Checkpoint only.

-- For PPK flights, set the 'Adjustment constraints' to Photo positioning metadata and leave the 'Final rigid registration' blank.
+- For PPK flights, set the 'Adjustment constraints' to Photo positioning metadata and leave the 'Final rigid registration' unchecked.

-- For non-PPK flights, leave the 'Adjustment constraints' blank and set the 'Final rigid registration' to 'control points'
+- For non-PPK flights, leave the 'Adjustment constraints' unchecked and set the 'Final rigid registration' to 'control points'

-Open ContextCapture Engine to process the aerotriangulation, if it is not open already.
+- Open ContextCapture Engine to start the aerotriangulation, if it is not open already.

 When the AT is finished, you can inspect the acquisition report and the quality report.

-In the General tab, you can click on "Submit new Reconstruction" to define and start the reconstruction.
+In the General tab, click on "Submit new Reconstruction" to start the reconstruction.
+If you get the warning: the expected maximum RAM usage exceeds 16GB*.
+It is strongly advisable to use a tiling.